 When they go home, some babies need to continue gavage feeding.
-Gavage feeding is when a baby is fed breastmilk or formula through a tube placed through his nose or mouth into the stomach or intestines.
+Gavage feeding is when a baby is fed breastmilk or formula through a tube placed through her nose or mouth into the stomach or intestines.
 Gavage feeding helps babies get enough food when they can’t get enough food by mouth through breastfeeding or a bottle.

 Babies usually are breathing on their own before they’re discharged from the hospital.
 But some need additional oxygen at home for a while.